ryz3006/alignzo-lite/README.md

 1. Go to [Supabase](https://supabase.com)
 2. Create a new project
 3. Go to Settings → API to get your URL and anon key
-4. Go to SQL Editor and run the database schema from `database/schema.sql`
+4. Go to SQL Editor and run the complete database schema from `database/schema.sql`
+   - This master schema file contains all tables, indexes, constraints, triggers, and RLS policies
+   - It will set up the entire database in one go

 ### 6. Run the Application